The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 Almost Famous (2000, Cameron Crowe)

 My favorite travel movie?
 Almost Famous.
 Now, I can hear what you’re saying: “That’s not a travel movie!!
 What about Eat Pray Love??”
 But hear me out.
-The high school journalist that cons his way into writing a Rolling Stone profile of the fictional band Stillwater gets to travel with the group, making his way across the country through hotels, concert arenas, and tour buses.
-It’s a love letter to the landscape of 1970s America, a classic rock-fueled bildungsroman, and a movie for journalism nerds all rolled into one.
+The high-school journalist who cons his way into writing a Rolling Stone profile of the fictional band Stillwater gets to travel with the group, making his way across the country through hotels, concert arenas, and tour buses.
+It’s a love letter to the landscape of 1970s America, a classic-rock-fueled bildungsroman, and a movie for journalism nerds all rolled into one.
 Do yourself a favor and stream the soundtrack.
 It’ll make your quarantine much more rock-and-roll. —Mimi Montgomery, associate editor

 (Rental: Amazon, iTunes, Google Play, etc.)